kevgo/text-runner/textrun-workspace/README.md

 ## additional-file-content

+The <code type="action/name-full">workspace/additional-file-content</code>
-The <b type="action/name-full">workspace/additional-file-content</b> action appends the given text to the given file.
+action appends the given text to the given file.

 Assume the workspace contains file <a type="workspace/new-file"> _greeting.txt_ with content `hello`</a>.